tingoat8/Econometrics/README.md

 # Econometrics
-Assignments I completed in Econometrics
+Assignments I completed in Econometrics and Economics

+I make no claims to the correctness of any of the solutions.